MDEGroup/CITRICplus/README.md

   3. import the source code in ECLIPSE as an ```Existing maven project```
   4. use the provided launch files to execute different case studies as you prefer.

-CITRIC+ computes transformation chaining at runtime, without generetating middle models.
-For example, to compute the best chain between T1 --> T3, and T2 --> T3 CITRIC+ does not build the model conforming to the ShapeMM2 metamodel.
+HIDDENTOOL+ computes transformation chaining at runtime, without generetating middle models.
+For example, to compute the best chain between T1 --> T3, and T2 --> T3 HIDDENTOOL+ does not build the model conforming to the ShapeMM2 metamodel.
 Result of our case studies are listed in [Table 1](#table1).

 ### References